S&P 500 ends up slightly, tech-related shares underperform value

 By Caroline Valetkevitch

-Aug 10 (Reuters) - The S&P 500 ended up slightly and the Nasdaq fell on Monday as investors extended a rotation into value stocks from heavyweight tech-related names while awaiting news on progress in a U.S. fiscal support bill.
+Aug 10 (Reuters) - The Dow jumped 1%, the S&P 500 inched up and the Nasdaq closed lower on Monday as investors extended a rotation into value stocks from heavyweight tech-related names while awaiting news on progress in a U.S. fiscal support bill.

-The Nasdaq, which hit a record high every day of last week, was dragged lower by Microsoft Corp MSFT.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O.
-The Dow sharply outperformed the other two major indexes.
+The Nasdaq, which has been hitting record highs, was dragged lower by Microsoft Corp MSFT.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O.

 Value stocks, which tend to outperform growth coming out of a recession, have gotten a lift in recent days.
-The Russell 1000 value .RLV index rose, while the Russell 1000 growth .RLG index slipped.
+The Russell 1000 value .RLV index rose 0.9% on Monday, while the Russell 1000 growth .RLG index fell 0.5%.

-Similar rotations in recent years have not lasted very long, said Paul Nolte, portfolio manager at Kingsview Investment Management in Chicago.

 Bets on a potential coronavirus vaccine, historic fiscal and monetary support, and more recently, a better-than-expected second-quarter earnings season have brought the S&P 500 close to its February record closing high.